k-sgonzalez/Portfolio/README.md

 Although this repository contains all of the technical data and code associated with my projects to include final powerpoint presentations, my final portfolio and works can be found here: https://gonzalezk92.wixsite.com/portfolio

+*** IMPORTANT NOTE ******
+It is important to note that both this repository and the above linked portfolio are strictly for the completion of the assignment, as it is no longer this student's intention to pursue a career change to Data Science.